-- Money will be collected and a temporary receipt issued at the time of Grain Inspection Service for ALL clients without an Open Approval Account. - All monies received at the Ogden Grain Lab for grain inspection services will be deposited by a Grain Lab employee within three business days of receipt.
+- Money will be collected and a temporary receipt issued at the time of Grain Inspection Service for ALL clients without an Open Approval Account. - A Grain Lab employee will deposit all monies received at the Ogden Grain Lab for grain inspection services within three business days of receipt.
 A copy of the deposit slip and receipt shall be submitted to the Division of Administrative Services for deposit on the day of deposit. - Money will be collected and a temporary receipt issued at the time of Grain Inspection Service for ALL clients without an Open Approval Account.

-DEPARTMENT OF AGRICULTURE AND FOOD 01.03 DEBT COLLECTION EFFECTIVE DATE: R EVISION D ATE: September 1, 2020 September 1, 2020 SUMMARY: THE PURPOSE OF UDAF'S DEBT COLLECTION POLICY IS TO CARRY OUT Legislative Intent in Serving as Stewards of the Public's Monies.
+DEPARTMENT OF AGRICULTURE AND FOOD 01.03 DEBT COLLECTION EFFECTIVE DATE: REVISION DATE: September 1, 2020 September 1, 2020 SUMMARY: THE PURPOSE OF UDAF'S DEBT COLLECTION POLICY IS TO CARRY OUT Legislative Intent in Serving as Stewards of the Public's Monies.

-UCA Section 63A-3-501, Office of State Debt Collection, Definitions Utah Administrative Code Rule R21-1, Transfer of Collection Responsibility to State Agencies
+Utah Code Section 63A-3-501, Office of State Debt Collection, Definitions Utah Administrative Code Rule R21-1, Transfer of Collection Responsibility to State Agencies